Clifftech123/design-patterns-handbook/README.md

 Simply put:

 > Creational patterns are all about **how objects are created**.
-They can be divided into class-creation patterns — which use inheritance to decide which class to instantiate — and object-creation patterns, which use delegation to get the job done.
+They can be divided into class-creation patterns, which use inheritance to decide which class to instantiate, and object-creation patterns, which use delegation to get the job done.

 Wikipedia describes them as: